Clay Wildfire Lawyers

 Inverse condemnation is based on strict liability, meaning the defendant can be held responsible for wildfire damage without the need to prove negligence.
 Therefore, if a wildfire from a power pole or line damages your property in Clay, you may be eligible for compensation through inverse condemnation without having to prove the utility company’s fault.

-Damages You Can Claim For A Wildfire
+Damages You Can Pursue After A Wildfire

 • Roof collapse